ftrias/TeensyGProf/README.md

 void loop() {
   static long start = millis();
   do_something();
-  if (start && millis() - start > 10000) {   // write out profile data
+  if (start && millis() - start > 10000) {   // after 10 seconds
-    gprof_end();
+    gprof_end();                             // write out profile data
     start = 0;
   }
 }
 ```

 Todo
 --------------

 * Clean up source code.
 Code was ported from a destop implementation and could use
-some optimization for ARM.
+some comments and optimization for ARM.

-* Create a script that will make all necessary modifications to files.
+* Create a script that will make all necessary modifications to Teensyduino files.

 * Right now, it only profiles C++ code.
 If I add profiling to C files, it won't work.
 I've tried adding
 `__attribute__((no_instrument_section))` to many of the basic C functions like ResetHandler(), etc.
 but I can't find the right combination of functions to change.
 With more time, I'm sure this could
 be solved.
-However, since C++ is the default language INO files and almost all libraries are
+However, since C++ is the default language for Arduino files and almost all libraries are
 written in C++, this may not be a big problem.

 References
 ---------------

-For another ARM solution see:
+For ARM solution this project is based on see:
 https://mcuoneclipse.com/2015/08/23/tutorial-using-gnu-profiling-gprof-with-arm-cortex-m/

 For an interesting overview of gprof: